A Three-Phase Course

-Online Activities, Beginning March 2017 (ten weeks)
+Online material, Beginning in July 2019 (ten weeks)

-Distance Mentoring, Beginning July 2017 (six months)
+Distance mentoring, Beginning November 2019 (six months)

-This innovative three-phase course brings together different disciplines, emerging knowledge, and the skills required to communicate and build consensus on the most appropriate approaches for climate control.
-It will provide up-to-date information that puts theory into practice and connects with participants' working contexts by drawing on their experiences and by fostering continued learning through distance mentoring.
+This innovative course brings together different disciplines, emerging knowledge, and the skills required to communicate and build consensus on the most appropriate approaches for climate control.
+It will provide up-to-date information that puts theory into practice and connects with participants' own working contexts by drawing on their experiences and by fostering continued learning through distance mentoring.

 Benefits to participants

-Insight into perspectives and activities of other disciplines connected to collection preservation
+Provides insight into perspectives and activities of other disciplines connected to collection preservation

-Enhanced ability to manage and facilitate change
+Enhances your ability to manage and facilitate change

 Benefits to participants' institutions

 Foster cooperation, communication, and understanding within the institution